sagemath/trac_to_gh/Issue 658.md

 # Issue 658: print the random seed use to initialize the rng, add ability to set seed via command line parameter

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/658

 Original creator: mabshoff